bingyangchen/KM-software/System Design/System Design 101.md

 ### Why is Kafka Fast

-There are many design decisions that contributed to Kafka’s performance.
-In this post, we’ll focus on two.
+There are many design decisions that contributed to Kafka's performance.
+In this post, we'll focus on two.
 We think these two carried the most weight.

 ![[why-is-kafka-fast.jpeg]]

-1. The first one is Kafka’s reliance on Sequential I/O.
+1. The first one is Kafka's reliance on Sequential I/O.
 2. The second design choice that gives Kafka its performance advantage is its focus on efficiency: zero copy principle.

 The diagram illustrates how the data is transmitted between producer and consumer, and what zero-copy means.